The people's opinions matter

-People can influence politics by expressing their opinion.
+People can influence politics by expressing their opinions.
 By casting their votes, the Dutch have a say in how and by whom their country is run.
-After the elections, however, there are also opportunities to criticise and influence the actions of the Government and Parliament.
+After the elections, however, there are also opportunities to criticise and influence the actions of the government and parliament.

 The media

-People can use the media and the internet to criticise the Government and Parliament.
-They can try to exercise influence by exposing abuses and by publicly disclosing injustice and arbitrariness...
+People can use the media and the internet to criticise the government and parliament.
+They can try to exercise influence by exposing problems and by publicly disclosing injustice and arbitrariness...

 Political parties

 People who share the same ideas about how society should be organised often join forces in the same political party.
-Political parties constitute a bridge between the voters and the...
+Political parties create a bridge between the voters and the...

 A collection of campaign posters on a billboard in The Hague